All Episodes

 Right.

-Yeah, and basically what what I want to talk about is that this looks like this shows us a lot about how the left is operating, but also how the left will evolve in the future, the kind of agenda that they have.
+Yeah, and basically what I want to talk about is that this looks like this shows us a lot about how the left is operating, but also how the left will evolve in the future, the kind of agenda that they have.

-Because right now they're focusing on uh white versus black, but they will also change groups in the future.
+Because right now they're focusing on white versus black, but they will also change groups in the future.

 Oh, yeah.

-Whatever, you know, they don't care.
+You know, they don't care.

-But the point is what they're doing is essentially they are saying let us create ghettos.
+But the point is, what they're doing is essentially they are saying, let us create ghettos.

-These reports are gonna say that the people within these areas aren't integrated enough because bad systemic racism, and therefore they need to be able to vote their own representative in.
+These reports are going to say that the people within these areas aren't integrated enough because bad systemic racism.

 I mean, they're literally carving out the racial division.